Objective Diamond Clarity Grading by Michael Cowing

 What if we were to say that diamond clarity grading isn’t actually art.
 What we would like you to consider is this – that Clarity Grading is math.

-“Our left brain is thinking it is art, but our right brain is doing the math!” says Gary Roskin, author of Photo Masters for Diamond Grading – and publisher of the Roskin Gem News Report.
+“Our right brain is thinking it is art, but our left brain is doing the math!” says Gary Roskin, author of Photo Masters for Diamond Grading – and publisher of the Roskin Gem News Report.
 “And it is all based upon the Fibonacci golden spiral.”
 [In geometry, a golden spiral is a logarithmic spiral whose growth factor is φ, the golden ratio.
 That is, a golden spiral gets wider by a factor of φ for every quarter turn it makes.]

 “What I am saying is that when we look at an inclusion in a diamond, we see it’s size in relation to the size of the diamond.
 We tell ourselves that the inclusion is small, or medium sized, or large, and then we make ‘an artistic subjective judgement’ as to whether it is VVS, VS, SI, or I in grade.
 What Michael has done is to take that little Fibonacci left brain idea and create the math.
 He has developed the math that sets the grade, based upon the golden spiral, where the space that the inclusion occupies increases with every grade.”